-There are all of the laborious reporting and record-keeping requirements that federal, state and local jurisdictions present.
-There are also the myriad of ever-changing tax regulations making timeliness and accuracy a critical demand today for any payroll system.
+Between all the laborious reporting and record-keeping requirements that federal, state and local jurisdictions present there are also the myriad of ever-changing tax regulations making timeliness and accuracy a critical demand today for any payroll system.

 Today, payroll professionals wear many hats.
 They are the stewards of tax law and reporting regulations that are critical to a business.
 So it’s important that your company has best practices in place to ensure payroll management professionals remain in compliance in order to keep hefty fines at bay.

-Here are 4 best practices every payroll department should think about:
+Here are some of the best practices every payroll department should think about:

-Recent overtime pay requirements for white collar employees make proper employee classification more critical than ever.
+Recent overtime pay requirements changesmake proper employee classification more critical than ever.
 This starts with assigning the proper job classification to each active position including temporary employees, independent contractors or consultants.
 Job classifications drive payroll management, reporting and tax requirements and affect how federal overtime rules are applied in your company.
 If your organization were to get audited, for example, and it’s later found that employee jobs were not classified properly or have been underpaid or incorrectly deemed as ineligible for overtime, it could create an accounting nightmare with steep financial penalties.

 Evaluating how your employees account for time on a regular basis is a best practice to ensure that changes in job duties or circumstances haven’t warranted a change in job classification.
 The best way to maintain accuracy in timekeeping is to take advantage of workforce management technology that simplifies the entire process.
 From online time tracking to card readers and time clocks, today’s time and attendance technology provides reliability that reduces fraud, ensures compliance with overtime rules and regulations and automates the process of feeding hours into payroll software for processing.